 Vice-President of Spiritual Life

 International Students Representative

 Seminary Student Leadership

 Seminary Student Representative Council (SRC)

 The appointed student leaders make up the SRC.
-They are overseen by the Dean of Student Life.
+They are overseen by the Acting Director of Student Development.
 The purposes of the SRC are to enhance communication between Seminary faculty and the student body and vice versa, and to provide a forum for interaction between the student leaders.
 The SRC normally includes the following members: